April 15, 1900 — The Paris Universal Exposition kicks off the 20th Century with grand hopes and deep fears for humanity and the environment.

 1904 — Upton Sinclair’s book The Jungle describes the injustices faced by ordinary people at the hands of corporations, especially the meat packing industries.
 He also described the smoke from the great chimneys of Packingtown (Chicago)

-The smoke “came as if self imperilled, driving all before it, a perpetual explosion.
+The smoke “came as if self impelled, driving all before it, a perpetual explosion.
 It was inexhaustible; one stared, waiting to see it stop, but still the great streams rolled out.
 They spread in vast clouds overhead, writhing, curling, then uniting in one giant river, they streamed away down the sky, stretching a black pall as far as the eye could reach.”

 1904 — Two American engineers, H.E.
 Willsie and John Boyle, set up the Willsie Sun Co. in St. Louis in 1904.
 A solar power plant using amonia drove a six horsepower engine, but the inventors decided to move to the desert of California to continue tests.
 By 1908 they built a system that had overcome many of the traditional problems of solar energy.
 The engine heated water in two stages of flat plate hot boxes, then used the pool of hot water as a heat source for a sulphur dioxide pump.
 Since hot water could be stored throughout the night, and still run the pump, the intermittant nature of solar energy was not a problem.
 The sun plant cost $164 per hp, compared to $40 to $90 for a conventional plant.
 For a while, operating costs favored the solar plant in the Southwest, where coal was hard to get.
 Willsie claimed the plant would pay for itself in two years.
 But when motors that used coal gas (4 times more efficient) were introduced, the savings became more elusive, and the Willsie company went out of business.
 (Butti)